marianmeres/file-based-routes/README.md

 # @marianmeres/file-based-routes

-Mirror filesystem to express (or polka) endpoints.
-Automate generating openapi schema.
+## ...Work in progress...

-Work in progress...
+Mirror filesystem routes to express endpoints.
+Automate generating and validating openapi schema (and/or custom validation).